audiologiks/findajob/kb/readme.md

-## Knowledge Base for Articles on Working Overseas
+## Knowledge Base for Articles on Working and Careers

 Articles based on topics discussed in a Meetup.
 You can use these for your own use, or to hold a session with others talking about working abroad.

+11/30 Change folder structure

 11/28 Update - Working on updating the kb articles for ver 6.4.2, adding any Covid 19 related content